An Agentic Framework with LLMs for Solving Complex Vehicle Routing Problems: Experiment

 \section{Experiment}

-We first evaluate AFL against traditional and neural approaches on 48 standard benchmarks incorporating common constraints such as capacity (C), duration limit (L), time window (TW), open route (O), multi depot (MD), backhaul (B), and mixture backhaul (MB), which are widely used to assess traditional algorithms.
+We first evaluate AFL against traditional and neural approaches on 48 standard benchmarks incorporating common constraints such as capacity (C), duration limit (L), time window (TW), open route (O), \colorb{multi depot (MD), backhaul (B), and mixture backhaul (MB)}, which are widely used to assess traditional algorithms.
 We then extend the evaluation to 8 practical electric (E) VRPs, which remain challenging for traditional solvers.
 Next, we benchmark AFL against LLM-based approaches, assessing code reliability, solution feasibility, and overall performance.
-We also conduct ablation studies to examine the effectiveness of our agentic design.
-Finally, we evaluate 4 additional open benchmarks, including TSP, ATSP, ACVRP, and SOP, to demonstrate the broad applicability of our framework.
-We run all traditional and LLM-based approaches on 16 CPU cores, with GPT-4.1~\citep{openai2024gpt4} as the default LLM used in AFL.
+We also conduct ablation studies to examine the effectiveness of our agentic design. \colorb{In addition, we report comparisons under different prompt strategies in the main text.
+We further evaluate AFL’s robustness across different LLM backbones, and these results are presented in Section~\ref{sec:AFL_sensitivity} and Table~\ref{Tab:different_LLM} in the Appendix.} Finally, we evaluate 4 additional open benchmarks, including TSP, ATSP, ACVRP, and SOP, to demonstrate the broad applicability of our framework. \colorb{All experiments were conducted via the OpenAI API using GPT-4.1~\citep{openai2024gpt4} on a server equipped with an AMD EPYC 7702P CPU and 64 GB of RAM, without GPU acceleration.
+All results shown below are derived using the same heuristic for the same variant on a given instance.
+This setting is more practical for real-world applications and significantly reduces code-generation overhead.
+The code and dataset is available at \url{https://github.com/ZHANG-NI/AFL.git}}